Minimalist Christmas Gifts For Kids 2020

 Play Snow – you can use snow powder to set up an imaginary winter wonderland.
 The snow plus these polar bears lead my daughter into a really fun imaginary world where the Polar Bear family is walking across the artic and climbing mountains.
 Have your child watch a video on polar bears and they will be loving this too.
 Plus, the snow is just super fun to pick up and squash in your hand.

-Playdough sensory kit subscription – I keep seeing these on Instagram and am really impressed by all that comes in these kits.
-This will be gifted to my daughter by the other set of grandparents this year.
-You can buy a subscription or just a box at a time.
+Playdough sensory kit subscription – You can buy a subscription or just a box at a time.
 Each box comes with different colored playdough, that was hand made, and I believe some are even scented.
 Then it comes with a bunch of cool pieces to go with whatever theme you got.
 I’ve seen unicorn themes, fairies, space, construction, and she also does them to match the seasons and holidays.
+This is a great way to shop small this year.

 Before you go…